-Psychoanalysis Students complete 9 courses in psychoanalysis including the core psychoanalytic courses.

-- 1. Cultural Analysis: Students complete 4 core courses in cultural analysis including Cultural Psychopathology and Social Psychiatry. - 2.
-Electives: Students complete at least 5 elective courses integrating psychoanalysis and cultural analysis applied to a particular topic, e.g., race, gender. - 3.
-Research Methods: Students complete 3 core research courses or their equivalents. - 4.
+- Psychoanalysis: Students complete 9 courses in psychoanalysis including the core psychoanalytic courses. - 2.
+Cultural Analysis: Students complete 4 core courses in cultural analysis including Cultural Psychopathology and Social Psychiatry. - 3.
+Electives: Students complete at least 6 elective courses integrating psychoanalysis and cultural analysis applied to a particular topic, e.g., race, gender. - 4.
+Research Methods: Students complete 3 core research courses or their equivalents. - 5.
 Capstone Courses: Students complete a Capstone course.
 Capstone courses provide an integrative learning experience and synthesis of knowledge which combine theory and research in the discipline.
-The courses build upon previous coursework and include application of theory to practical issues in the field. - 5.
-Practicum: (see above) If engaged in the Clinical Fieldwork Externship, students register for PT 185 Fieldwork seminar and PT 111 Group supervision. - 6.
-Master's Thesis: Students who are working for the M.A. degree register for the 3 credit Master's Paper Seminar. - 7.
+The courses build upon previous coursework and include application of theory to practical issues in the field. - Master's Thesis: Students who are working for the M.A. degree register for either 4 credits of directed research with a research chair and reader, or the 4 credit Master's Paper Seminar. - 7.
 Directed Research and Dissertation: All students in the doctoral program register for Directed Research to prepare the prospectus and conduct research for the dissertation.
-Doctoral students register for at least 6 credits of dissertation writing in Directed Research.
+Doctoral students register for at least 6 credits of dissertation writing in Directed

+Research.
 Directed Research is taken with the prospective dissertation chair, and occurs after all other course work is complete or during a student's last semester of coursework.
 Students average 6 semesters of Directed Research post course completion to complete the dissertation.
 Directed Research may be taken for one, two or three credits in any given semester.